-Galactic Fruit Gushers are a space-themed version of Gushers that featured a special piece of Gushers candy that had a bumpy surface, rather then the typical smooth one that normal Gushers have, and it contain a fruity green juice in the center to correspond to the alien theme of the spin-off.
-Included in the package was also normal Gushers to add to the variety of the packet.
-Another version of Galactic Fruit Gushers exists that contain flavors such as Galaxy Grape, Black Hole Berry, and Asteroid Apple, though it appears that it may not contain the special bumpy version of Gushers candy pieces.
+Galactic Fruit Gushers are a space-themed version of Gushers that featured a special piece of Gushers candy that had a bumpy surface, rather than the typical smooth one that normal Gushers have, and it contains a fruity green juice in the center to correspond to the alien theme of the spin-off.
+Included in the package were also normal Gushers to add to the variety of the packet.
+Another version of Galactic Fruit Gushers exists that contains flavors such as Galaxy Grape, Black Hole Berry, and Asteroid Apple, though it appears that it may not contain the special bumpy version of Gushers candy pieces.

 Fruit Gushers Lip Balms